-- take account of the findings of the fire risk assessment; - explain your emergency procedures; - take account of the work activity and explain the duties and responsibilities of staff; - take place during normal working hours and be repeated periodically where appropriate; - be easily understandable by your staff and other people who may be present; and - be tested by fire drills.
+- · take account of the findings of the fire risk assessment; - explain your emergency procedures; - take account of the work activity and explain the duties and responsibilities of staff (including housekeeping and pre-event checks, where appropriate); - take place during normal working hours and be repeated periodically where appropriate;

+- be easily understandable by your staff and other people who may be present; and - be tested by fire drills.

 In simple premises this may be no more than showing new staff the fire exits and giving basic training on what to do if there is a fire.
-In most premises, in particular where there is a high staff turnover and many shift patterns, the organisation of fire safety training will need to be more formal, e.g. by an induction course.
+In most premises, in particular where there is a high staff turnover and many shift patterns, the organisation of fire safety training will need to be planned.
 Some of your staff may have received some fire safety training as part of a national accreditation scheme (e.g. door staff and stewards).